home-assistant/developers.home-assistant/blog/2024-02-26-single-instance-only-manifest-option.md

 ---

 In Home Assistant 2024.3, we introduced a new `single_config_entry` option for the integration manifest file.
-This option allows you to say that your integration supports only one config entry.
+This option allows you to set that your integration supports only one config entry.

 Home Assistant will take care and prevent the initialization of a config flow if there is already a config entry for the integration.
-This way you won't have to implement the check in the config flow.
+This way you won't have to implement any check in the config flow.

-Integrations that have this option not set and do the check in the config flow should replace it with the new option.
+Integrations that have this option not set in their manifest and do the check in the config flow should replace it with the new option.